etingof/talks/devconf-redfish-future-of-hardware-management/slides.rst

 Late night, you are in your bed:

-* 4:00am - SMS alert: core app is down
+* 4:00am - night shift calls - app is down
-* 4:05am - ping works but ssh does not work
+* 4:05am - reasons are still not clear
-* 4:10am - your boss gives you 15 more minutes...
+* 4:10am - your boss gives you 10 more minutes...

 What do you do now?